royjin/IncomeTaxCalc/README.md

 ```

 ## CSV file ouput
-After successfully run the above command, the output file will be generated: incometax_output_<datetime>.csv.
-Please see the sample output csv file in your project directory called: incometax_output_171216231250.csv
+After successfully run the above command, the output file will be generated: incometax_output_datetime.csv.
+Please see the sample output CSV file in your project directory called: incometax_output_171216231250.csv